holium/realm-support/README.md

 * Fix failing preconstruct build: RGB workaround by @gdbroman
 * padding to text button by @drunkplato
 * release-v0.5.0 by @drunkplato
-* no mv -f command needed in production by @lodlev-migdev
-* release-v0.5.0 by @lodlev-migdev

 ### `v0.4.0` - 02/13/23
 This release contains: